Star Trek Day: 15 Out-of-This-World Facts About the Show on Its 55th Anniversary

 12) The show’s producers originally asked Lloyd Bridges to take the captain’s chair on the Enterprise, but he turned down the opportunity to boldly go where no man has gone before.

 13) In two episodes — “Miri” and “City on the Edge of Forever” — outdoor sets from another classic television show are visible.
 Landmarks from the town of Mayberry, such as the barbershop and courthouse, are easily visible in the episodes and identifiable as being from The Andy Griffith Show.

 14) William Shatner, due to his dislike of watching himself on screen, claims he’s never seen an episode of Star Trek.

-15) Star Trek’s legendary opening theme, which sounds like it’s played on a Theremin, actually has lyrics, though we can’t imagine someone singing that awkwardly high to it.
-Ironically, the Theremin wasn’t played on the song but, rather, the unique sound is the voice of American coloratura soprano Loulie Jean Norman.
+15) Star Trek’s legendary opening theme, which sounds like it’s played on a Theremin, actually has lyrics.
+Ironically, the Theremin wasn’t actually played on the song but, rather, the unique sound is the voice of American coloratura soprano Loulie Jean Norman.